shabin5785/react-notes/Notes_3.md

 -State Updates are Merged.
 When you call setState(), React merges the object you provide into the current state.

 -Neither parent nor child components can know if a certain component is stateful or stateless, and they shouldn’t care whether it is defined as a function or a class.
 This is why state is often called local or encapsulated.
 It is not accessible to any component other than the one that owns and sets it.

+- in react event handler, you cannot return false to prevent default behavior in React.
+You must call preventDefault explicitly